 To nurture this belief and have wonderful flying dreams, start by hopping or bouncing along the dreamscape, gradually allowing yourself to get higher.
 Remember that it's a dream and you can't get hurt.
 With practice, you will soon be soaring above the clouds and flying over cities like Superman!

-If you want, you can use a flying aid.
+Once airborn, you can use a flying aid.
 This can be anything from a jet pack to giant wings, or even sitting on the back of a dragon!